Jessica R. Sardas, LMFT 130538

 Pronouns: she/her/hers

-Since licensure Jessica has also trained with Art Robbins (Institute for Expressive Analysis/creative arts therapy, NYC) and with the AEDP (accelerated experiential-dynamic psychotherapy) Institute in NYC.
+Since licensure, Jessica has also pursued advanced training with Art Robbins (Institute for Expressive Analysis/Creative Arts Therapy, NYC) and with the AEDP Institute (Accelerated Experiential-Dynamic Psychotherapy) in NYC.

 About Page Art Pattern.jpg